New Student FAQs

 - Need "scholarly" or "refereed" or "academic" articles?
 Many databases have a filter or checkbox to limit your search to articles in scholarly journals, rather than popular magazines.

-- Find it! a bust?
+- Still no luck finding your article?
 You can request articles from other libraries with our ILLiad Interlibrary Loan service.

 Where are the quiet study areas?
 Where are the spaces I can meet with a group?